flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-vs-effort-in-api-design/index.md

 ![Vertical rhythm][img-vert-rhythm]

 Why is it so hard to implement?
-After all we're just arranging pixels on the screen.
+After all, we're just arranging pixels on the screen.
 Pixels are squares.
 Squares are geometric shapes that we should be able to manipulate with ease.
 But we can't.